Origins of the War of 1812: Annexation

 The other faction, based in the South, said that acquiring new territory in the North would give it too much power and so opposed the incorporation of Canada since its Catholic population was viewed as "unfit by faith, language and illiteracy for republican citizenship."
 The Senate held a series of debates and twice voted on proposals that explicitly endorsed annexation, neither of which passed.
 However, the second failed only because of a proviso stating that Canada could be returned to British rule after it had been annexed.
 War was declared with no mention of annexation, but widespread support existed among the War Hawks for it.
 Some Southerners supported expansionism; Tennessee Senator Felix Grundy considered it essential to acquire Canada to preserve domestic political balance and argued that annexing Canada would maintain the free state-slave state balance, which might otherwise be ended by the acquisition of Florida and the settlement of the southern areas of the new Louisiana Purchase.

 Even James Monroe and Henry Clay, key officials in the government, expected to gain at least Upper Canada from a successful war.

-American commanders like General William Hull and Alexander Smythe issued proclamations to Canadians and their troops that assured them that annexations would actually occur during the war.
+American commanders like General William Hull and Alexander Smyth issued proclamations to Canadians stating that the war was aimed at liberating them from British oppression and announcing an intention to annex the Canadas into the United States.
+Hull's proclamation also threatened them with "the horrors & calamities of war" and promised to kill out of hand any white found fighting with an Indian.
 Smythe wrote to his troops that when they entered Canada, "You enter a country that is to become one with the United States.
 You will arrive among a people who are to become your fellow-citizens."
+These proclamations echoed similar appeals made during the American Revolution, such as the Continental Army's Letters to the Inhabitants of Canada.